Philly McMahon: Other work

+He is a business owner and operates multiple gyms.
+He also launched a health food company.

 In November 2012, McMahon was the strength and conditioning coach at Shamrock Rovers.
 In May 2021, McMahon began working with the Bohemians club's first team as a performance coach.

+In 2024, he was approached by the Derry County Board to replace Mickey Harte as manager of the senior team; he declined.

 Personal life

 McMahon changed his surname from Caffrey, his mother's name, to McMahon, his father's name, whom he was named after.
 His father died from cancer at the age of 64 in 2018.

-McMahon is a business owner and operates multiple gyms.
-He also launched a health food company.
+McMahon's brother died in 2012 from a drug overdose, and McMahon has spoken about the effects of drugs in his community.
+He has spoken in support of safe injection centres, and criticised Fine Gael TD Paul Kehoe in 2022 for his usage of the term "druggies".

+McMahon has spoken openly about having had a hair transplantation.
 He is a saxophonist.

 In 2017, after winning his fifth All-Ireland Senior Championship, McMahon released his autobiography called The Choice, which was co-written by sports journalist Niall Kelly.
 The book won the 2017 Eir Sports Book of the Year award in December 2017.
 The book also won the Sports Book of the Year award at the 2017 Irish Book Awards.

 He married his long-term girlfriend Sarah Lacey in December 2019.

-McMahon's brother died in 2012 from a drug overdose, and McMahon has spoken about the effects of drugs in his community.
-He has spoken in support of safe injection centres, and criticised Fine Gael TD Paul Kehoe in 2022 for his usage of the term "druggies".